 Most of the popular thrillers published in the U.S. tend to revolve around the CIA, the KGB, Nazis, or, these days, Al Qaeda.
 High Crimes is a notable exception, centering as it does on the neglected topic of U.S. military intervention in Central America under the Reagan Administration.
+And author Joseph Finder shows no love for the action.
+In High Crimes, he depicts Special Forces running amok.

 It’s 1996.
 Tom Chapman is a loving, family man who runs his own investment firm in Boston and lives with his adoring wife, Claire, better known as Claire Heller, a Harvard Law School professor with a reputation for merciless performances in the courtroom.
 Then, all too soon, we discover that Tom Chapman doesn’t appear to be the man he says he is.
 The U.S. Army claims his true name is Ronald Kubik, a former Master Sergeant in the Special Forces, and proceeds to put him on trial for the 1983 massacre of 87 innocent civilians in a village in El Salvador in reprisal for guerrillas’ murder of four Americans in the capital.
 Claire (of course!) moves to defend him in his court-martial.